Office Space and Serviced Offices in Waterloo

 Continually growing all the time and with many innovate landmarks to witness Waterloo is definitely a special part of London.
 Waterloo Office space is just as popular as the sights to be seen and there are some extremely modern and stunning office structures.
 With futuristic experiences, stunning views as well as top class restaurants and attractions there is plenty to do to keep you entertained on a post work venture.
 This is where the millennium in 2000 was celebrated in a big way; new constructions were created to commemorate the occasion and the site still entices millions to the area for both business and pleasure.

-Both landmark and remarkable place to drink and dine, the Oxo Tower with its glass frontage creating incomparable panoramic views over the Thames, is one of the most famous destinations in Waterloo.
+Both a landmark and a remarkable place to drink and dine, the OXO Tower with its glass frontage creating incomparable panoramic views over the Thames, is one of the most famous destinations in Waterloo.
 Restaurant, bar and brasserie this setting is the place for fine dining.
 The food takes on an adventurous worldly slant on a best of British style menu and pleasant live music plays in the background to accompany your meal.
 The bar area is almost a separate entity and provides an elegant setting and equally stunning views over the city skyline.

 Waterloo is also home to the UK’s largest cinema screen.
 The BFI IMAX cinema which sits isolated in the centre of a roundabout houses an astonishing 540 sq. m. screen.
 Getting in to the place requires a little adventure of your own as it is surrounded by a labyrinth of underground tunnels allowing pedestrians to reach the roundabout safely away from the madness on the London roads.
 Once you get inside the screens are laid out for maximum experience and the seats are arranged at such a vertiginous angle it doesn’t matter if a 6ft.
-7 person choses the seat in front of you, they still won’t obstruct your view.
+7 person chooses the seat in front of you, they still won’t obstruct your view.

 Another immense structure within Waterloo is one of London’s most iconic landmarks, the London Eye.
 It is the world’s tallest cantilevered observation wheel and takes its passengers 135 meters above the River Thames.
 The edifice was originally designed as one of the main commissions to mark the turn of the millennium but is today still one of the most loved features of the London skyline.
 Despite the vast numbers of people who visit the eye, due to the fact that it constantly rotates and the pods are quite large, queuing times are not too excruciating and the whole trip takes about half an hour.